rpajanssen/api-test-examples/jax-rs-spring-cloud-contract/README.md

 * Add spring cloud contract and rest-easy (the JAX-RS implementation we will use) dependencies in pom.xml.
 * Configure appropriate springboot dependency management (__BE AWARE!__ The order of the dependencies is important!).
-  Since Spring Boot projects normally depend on a Spring Boot parent pom, that won't be possible if you configure a different parent pom.
-You then have to add the Spring Boot BOM to the dependency management!
 * Add and configure spring-cloud-contract-maven-plugin configuration to the pom.xml
   * Configure the unit test framework of choice (here we use Junit5).
   * Configure the test mode.
 This can be tricky, see the Spring Boot equivalent example project).
 In this